 After drying for about two hours my textured flowers were ready to paint.

-I like to paint quickly, use really vivid colors for my poppies, such as Cadmium Yellow Deep, Cadmium Orange, and Napthol Red, with deeper tones of Bordeaux Red and Violet for the shadowed areas.
+I like to paint quickly, use really vivid acrylic paint colors for my poppies, such as Cadmium Yellow Deep, Cadmium Orange, and Napthol Red, with deeper tones of Bordeaux Red and Violet for the shadowed areas.

 Working fast isn’t a problem because the texture allows me to correct any errors easily in the last step.
 I don’t usually find that a lot of detail is necessary, but simply let the texture (and vivid colors) do the work.